 Note the expiration dates

 A long shelf life doesn’t mean you can forget about a food item’s expiration date.
-Although it may take a lot of effort, having a food inventory list will help you keep things organized, especially now that you have to make your resources last as long as they could.
-Aside from keeping track of what needs to be consumed right away, you can also get creative ideas on how to make your meals.
+Although it may take a lot of effort, having a food inventory list will help keep things organized, especially now that you have to make resources last as long as you could.
+Aside from keeping track of what needs to be consumed right away, get creative with how you make your meals.
 You might even be surprised by the recipes you can come up with using the most random ingredients.

 Use more vegetables

-Instead of using meat, fill your meals with vegetables such as beans and pulses.
-Doing so will yield you more portions and thus reduce costs.
-You’re also getting more balanced meals out of your food stock, compared to when you opt for meat-heavy meals.
+Instead of using meat, fill your meals with vegetables.
+Doing so will yield you more portions and reduce costs.
+You’re also getting more balanced meals out of your food stock, compared to meat-heavy meals.
 You can also make the most out of your food by weighing your ingredients and following serving sizes.